JimmyDuong00/docs.ottertech/content/01 Index/OtterTech Philosophy.md

 > _(Alan Watts)_

 I'm still in the process of developing my personal philosophy and as my life progresses, I'm sure I will find and change my perspective along the way.

+As I continue down the journey of OtterTech, I want this website to be continuously flowing, just like the waves of the ocean.
+Since technology evolves and my perspective changes I will be moving things around, shifting and organizing categories to better fit the concepts I am trying to convey to you.
+I hope you notice the tide shifting.